My System

 Process

-I created a strongly opinionated componentized design system.
+I built a strongly opinionated component system.
 Everything lives in code, not in design files nobody maintains.
-When I need a new component, I describe it to v0, tweak the output, and ship.
+When I need a new component, I describe it to Claude, tweak the output, and ship.

 Marketing